The Complete Psychotherapy, Counselling & Wellbeing Practice

 |Face to face counselling:||Yes|

-I have space available at 8pm on Fridays at London Bridge, as well as vacancies on a Thursday evening at Brixton Therapy Centre.
+I have space available at 8pm on Mondays at London Bridge, as well as vacancies on a Thursday evening at Brixton Therapy Centre.

 Types of client